 CIS signs a student contract (each contract will have a unique number) with the student after a place has been offered to the student, and that place has been accepted by the student (parents/legal guardians where a student is younger than 18 years of age).
 The person signing (student/parent/legal guardian) will receive a copy of the signed student contract via email.

-Download the sample 2023/2024 student contract here.
+Download the sample 2024/2025 student contract here.

-7.4 SUPPLEMENTAL STUDENT CONTRACT
+7.4 STUDENT CONTRACT RENEWAL

-Supplemental student contracts for existing students who have already signed the original student contract must be signed in Semester 2 at a date specified by the school.
-If the supplemental contract is not signed by the deadline, and fees are not paid, by the necessary deadline(s), a student’s enrolment for the following school year will not be confirmed.
+Once the student contract has been signed, a new contract must be signed on an annual basis.
+Student contracts for existing students who intend to return for the next academic year must be signed in Semester 2 at a date specified by the school.
+If the contract is not signed by the deadline, and fees are not paid by the necessary deadline(s), a student’s enrolment for the following school year will not be confirmed.

 7.5 TERMS AND CONDITIONS OF ENROLMENT